-The grounds were designed roughly in the geographical shape of Thailand and are divided into five sections — South, Central, East, Northeast and North — each of which correlate in location to the Thai regions they represent.
-The park’s pleasant and quiet grounds are spread out, with streams, ponds and plenty of trees interspersed among each section.
+The grounds were designed roughly in the geographical shape of Thailand, divided into South, Central, East, Northeast and North, with each correlating in location to the Thai regions they represent.
+The park’s peaceful grounds are spread out, with streams, ponds and plenty of trees interspersed among each section.
 Even during peak tourism season the park feels near empty due to its vastness; plan on spending the better part of a day here to see everything by bicycle.

 Rather than the replicas of existing monuments, the most interesting sites are perhaps those relating generally to Thai culture.
 Elaborate central plains and northern mountain “villages” feature actual “villagers” who display how traditional farming and cooking equipment were used centuries ago.
-A northeastern Thai folk museum includes a tasteful outdoor spirit house exhibition that spotlights Thai animist beliefs.
-Nearby sits a countryside “meditation retreat” with simple wood kutis that monks would use for long-term sessions of self-discovery.
+A Northeast Thai folk museum includes an interesting outdoor spirit house exhibition that spotlights Thai animist beliefs.
+Nearby sits a countryside “meditation retreat” with simple wood kutis that monks would use for long-term sessions of non-self-discovery.
 And back in the central zone, you can stroll through the house of a wealthy 19th century Bangkok merchant or purchase a bowl of noodle soup from a “traditional” boat vendor in the “floating market”.

-Although Erawan Museum and the Sanctuary of Truth are the more expressive of Lek Virayabhun’s cultural-artistic creations, Ancient Siam also left room for the artists to produce something new, as long as it remains in the spirit of Thai culture.
-The grounds feature several sculpture gardens based on regional mythology, among them a “Garden of the Gods”, which is a stunning melange of sculptures depicting Hindu and Buddhist deities riding bulls and elephants and scaling human-made waterfalls on horse-drawn chariots.
+Ancient Siam also left room for the artists to produce something entirely new.
+Several sculpture gardens based on regional mythology include a “Garden of the Gods”, which is a stunning melange of sculptures depicting Hindu and Buddhist deities riding bulls and elephants and scaling human-made waterfalls on horse-drawn chariots.
 Other installations, like the “Sala of 80 yogis”, border on the cheesy.

 Parting ideological ways with the many museums in Thailand that cast a purely “Thai” ethnocentric (and historically inaccurate) blanket over sites and artifacts, Ancient Siam is mindful of the many diverse cultural influences that have shaped Thailand over the centuries.
 Posted info on monuments built by Khmer hands doesn’t attempt to mislead visitors into thinking otherwise, and several sites are devoted to the importance of ethnic Chinese people in the history of Thailand.
 One of the park’s most impressive features is the Chinese-style “Pavilion of the Enlightened.”

-All in all, we found most of Ancient Siam’s replicas to look better in photos than they do in person.
-We learned a lot about Thai history and culture and enjoyed the experience on the whole, but Ayutthaya historical park is a much better bet if you have limited time for a culturally-inclined day trip out of Bangkok.
+Overall we found most of Ancient Siam’s replicas to look better in photos than they do in person.
+We learned a lot about Thai history and culture and enjoyed the experience, but Ayutthaya is a much better bet if you have limited time for a culturally inclined day trip out of Bangkok.

 How to get there